Table of Contents

 Many of these employees, while experienced and talented, lack language skills and are given limited responsibilities on the jobsite, a situation that severely limits their chances at advancement and economic stability.

-The retail sector; adjacent sectors such as manufacturing, transportation and warehousing; and accommodations and food services employ more than 6 million LEP workers, or approximately 43% of all LEP workers.
+The retail sector; adjacent sectors such as manufacturing, transportation and warehousing; and accommodation and food service employ more than 6 million LEP workers, or approximately 43% of all LEP workers.

 Research shows that employers also grapple with the challenge of filling middle-skilled jobs that require a higher level of skills than entry-level employment, and involve high employee turnover costs—replacing the average middle-skilled worker costs an employer 20% of that worker’s salary.